Andrea has been an online writer for over five years. She's a dating consultant who gives advice on relationships and couples' issues.

 What to Wear

 Wear something nice but not over the top.
 Nothing too flashy.
 Something YOU feel comfortable wearing.
 If you have a hard time walking in heels, skip them.
-I recommend wearing a nice solid color like blue or green.
+I recommend wearing a nice solid color, like blue or pink.
 Plan your outfit in advance.

 - Consider the season, the activities planned for the day, and what helps bring out your best features.

-- Don't wear something old, raggedy, or with holes; avoid looking like a general mess.
+- Don’t wear something old, raggedy, or with holes; avoid looking homeless.

 - Don’t wear loose or ill-fitting clothes.